alvinylt/gopher/README.md

 Instantiations of `func()` include `indexing()`, `evaluate_file_size()` and `print_response()`.
-With reference to the protocol guidelines, the client listens for response until the server terminates the connection.
-Therefore, these three functions uses `recv()` provided by the Socket API in a while loop.
+With reference to the protocol guidelines, the client listens for a response until the server terminates the connection.
+Therefore, these three functions use `recv()` provided by the Socket API in a while loop.

 ### Recording Indexed Files and Directories

 As long as the server adheres to the protocol's format, its response to a pathname is always the directory index with the first character of a row indicating the nature of the file.
-For instance, `0` indicates that the file is in (non-binary) text file whereas `1` refers to a subdirectory.
+For instance, `0` indicates that the file is a (non-binary) text file whereas `1` refers to a subdirectory.
 The function `indexing()` uses this information to determine the type of the file/directory.
 A new entry is added to the linked list, including the item's pathname and type.